HMS Gardiner: Description

-Construction and transfer
+Construction and career

 The ship was laid down as the U.S. Navy destroyer escort USS O'Toole (DE-274), the first ship of the name, by the Boston Navy Yard in Boston, Massachusetts, on 20 May 1943 and launched on 8 July 1943.
 O'Toole was transferred to the United Kingdom under Lend-Lease upon completion on 28 September 1943.
+Commissioned into service in the Royal Navy as HMS Gardiner (K478) on 28 September 1943 simultaneously with her transfer, the ship served on patrol and escort duty for the remainder of World War II.